Timothy Guy Phelps: Career

+State assembly

 Following a failed state assembly bid in 1854, when he ran with Col. E.D.
 Baker, Phelps was elected to the California State Assembly in 1855 and served until 1857 as the first Republican from San Francisco and San Mateo Counties.
 During his term, he served on the first Grand Jury on August 1, 1856.
 He introduced "An Act to reorganize and establish the County of San Mateo" in March 1857.

 He then was served in the California State Senate from 1858 to 1861.
 During the 1859 Republican California state convention, his name was advanced as a potential nominee for governor, but he withdrew in favor of Leland Stanford.

 In a subsequent 1861 Republican state convention, he ran for the Republican nomination for governor, but was defeated by Stanford, 197 votes to 104.

+Congress

-Following the 1861 convention, he was elected to the 37th United States Congress where he served from March 4, 1861 until March 3, 1863.
+Following the 1861 convention, he was elected to the 37th United States Congress where he served from March 4, 1861, until March 3, 1863.
 When the San Francisco and San Jose Railroad was built in the 1860s, the right of way from Redwood City to Belmont was granted from Phelps's land.

+Later career

 His next job was in real estate until 1870 when he became the customs collector for the port of San Francisco (until 1872).
 In 1875, he won the Republican nomination for Governor of California, but he was defeated by the Democratic candidate William Irwin, in part aided by disgruntled Republicans who ran John Bidwell as an independent candidate.
 In 1888, Phelps ran for Congress again, but was defeated by the Democrat Thomas J. Clunie.

 He also served as a regent of the University of California at Berkeley from 1878 until his death.

 Personal life

-He married Sophronia J. Jewell (born Nov 13, 1824), of Guilford, New York on September 13, 1853.
+He married Sophronia J. Jewell (born Nov 13, 1824), of Guilford, New York, on September 13, 1853.
 Sophronia died on September 12, 1869 (aged 44) and Phelps was remarried to Josephine A. McLean in 1870.

+Death

-He died at age 74 on June 11, 1899 near San Carlos, California after he was struck by two boys on a tandem bicycle.
-The cyclists turned themselves in after learning of his death, and charges against them were dropped on June 20, 1899 after they related their account of the accident.
+He died at age 74 on June 11, 1899, near San Carlos, California, after he was struck by two boys on a tandem bicycle.
+The cyclists turned themselves in after learning of his death, and charges against them were dropped on June 20, 1899, after they related their account of the crash.